cerndb/spark-dashboard/README.md

 ## How use the dashboard to monitor Apache Spark

 You will need to set a few Spark configuration parameter to use this type of instrumentation.
-In particular, you need to point Spark to write to the InfluxDB instance (to a graphite endpoint).
+In particular, you need to point Spark to write to the InfluxDB instance (to a Graphite endpoint).

 **Docker:**
  - InfluxDB will use port 2003 (graphite endpoint), and port 8086 (http endpoint) of